Bank-Builder/temporal_journey/deployment-demo/README.md

-# Deployment Demo example for the Temporal Journey in practice
+# Deployment Demo for Micro-Services & Logical DB Replication with Temporal Tables

 This demo uses docker-compose to illustrate a deployment environment with the Canonical DB and temporal tables.
 It includes:
 - 2 restful micro-service's each with their own DB instance, which use [Flyway](https://flywaydb.org/) to version their schemas